 Lower barriers to entry

-If you’re just starting out with marketplaces, eBay’s approach—few to no up-front fees, few or no minimum commitments of any kind—tends to be appealing.
+If you’re just starting out with marketplaces, eBay’s approach—few to no up-front fees, few or no minimum commitments of any kind—tend to be appealing.

 With eBay, you can spend nothing, create an account, and start posting a small number of listings in just a few minutes, then grow in volume and professionalism over time.